min2ha/ukwa-site/content/target/54922/index.en.md

   "subject": "Brexit : Impact on Northern Ireland"
 }

-# Sun, The: The Brexit Secretary keen to avoid a return to border check points

 The Brexit Secretary has managed to get the EU Chiefs to agree that Northern Ireland border will be up for discussion from the start of negotiations